MXGray/SPIGN/README.md

-This aims to provide the deaf with an affordable solution for their day-to-day communication activities with non-deaf persons.
+This aims to provide the deaf with an affordable solution for their day-to-day communication activities while on the move.

-Being an advocate of participating in inclusive initiatives as a completely blind person myself, this project can assist them when they need to talk to persons who are not deaf and do not know how to use sign language.
+Being an advocate of participating in inclusive initiatives as a completely blind person myself — This project can assist the deaf when they need to talk to persons who are not deaf and do not know how to use sign language.

 This video shows the target objectives of this project:  https://www.youtube.com/tv#/watch?v=ZKyBpG97Y-0